Dozerex-creationz/ShopDoc/README.md

 # Dozerex-creationz.github.io

- hosting repo for all my staic websites i have created over time
+hosting repo for all my static websites i have created over time